Documentation for banking groups which have to report data on securities holdings directly to the ECB

 Data validation checks

-There are currently four main types of data validation check:
+There are currently three main types of data validation checks:

-- Plausibility checks lead to validation warnings which need to be addressed in order to ensure that uploaded data are plausible.
+- Internal Plausibility: Consistency checks lead to validation warnings which need to be addressed in order to ensure that uploaded data are plausible.

 In the event of future updates, changes in the material on direct reporting will be clearly indicated.